giovancombo/DLA-Labs/lab1/README.md

 ---
 ### Exercise 2.3: *Explain* the predictions of a CNN

-> B. Zhou, A. Khosla, A. Lapedriza, A. Oliva, and A. Torralba.
-Learning Deep Features for Discriminative Localization.
-CVPR'16 (arXiv:1512.04150, 2015).
+> [Learning Deep Features for Discriminative Localization](https://arxiv.org/abs/1512.04150), B. Zhou, A. Khosla, A. Lapedriza, A. Oliva, and A. Torralba; CVPR 2016.
 >
 [*Class Activation Maps*](http://cnnlocalization.csail.mit.edu/#:~:text=A%20class%20activation%20map%20for,decision%20made%20by%20the%20CNN.) are very powerful tools for understanding how Neural Networks learn in order to classify objects in an image.